SteveLasker/RegistryArtifactTypes/README.md

 ## Overview

 A proposal for supporting multiple artifact types within [oci distribution-spec](https://github.com/opencontainers/distribution-spec)
 The proposal decouples the OCI `mediaType` from representing a specific artifact ([oci image](https://github.com/opencontainers/image-spec)), to represent a persistance format.
-It proposes a seperate `artifactType` property to identify what the `mediaType` represents.
+It proposes a separate *required* `artifactType` property to identify what the `mediaType` represents.

 ## Proposal